SoftwareAG/c8y-docs/content/reference/notifications-bundle/consumer-protocol.md

 Those duplicates can sometimes include acknowledged messages as these may be on-the-wire from the consumer to the server when the connection is lost.

 Notification messages do not contain any specific unique identifiers to aid in de-duplication.
 Therefore, any de-duplication of messages must be done by the consumer based upon the [notification description header](../notifications/#notification-description-header) and payload.
-Note that the acknowledgement header is not guaranteed to be unique across consumer reconnections.
-Consumer reconnections can be involved when there are duplicates.
+Note that the acknowledgement header is not guaranteed to be unique across consumer reconnections, which is when duplicates are most likely.

 Some events are easy to de-duplicate, such as inventory events where a unique source object is first created and then deleted.
 It will often be possible to use the notification message headers to determine these cases.